Pilling

 Pilling is a village and civil parish within the Wyre borough of Lancashire, England.
 It is 6.5 mi north-northeast of Poulton-le-Fylde, 9.4 mi south-southwest of Lancaster and 14.5 mi northwest of Preston, in a part of the Fylde known as Over Wyre.

-The civil parish of Pilling, which includes the localities of Stake Pool, Scronkey and Eagland Hill, had a total resident population of 1,739 in 2001, increasing to 2,020 at the 2011 Census.
+The civil parish of Pilling, which includes the localities of Stake Pool, Scronkey and Eagland Hill, had a total resident population of 1,739 in 2001, increasing to 2,020 at the 2011 Census and increasing to 2,323 in 2021.
 Populations in the 19th century ranged from 1,281 in 1851 to 1,572 in 1871.

 Toponymy

 Eilert Ekwall suggests the name is Celtic, linking it with the Welsh place-name element "Pîl" (rendered as Pyl in Old English).
 This toponymy would suggest the settlement started as a tidal inlet used as a harbour.
 Ekwall suggested the geography of Pilling may be "accurately described as a pill".

 The name appears as Pylin in 1246 and, if the name is indeed Celtic in origin, the termination is almost certainly the same as the common Welsh diminutive suffix "-yn", giving the meaning of "small harbour or inlet".